IDEA-Research/OSX/README.md

 # test on AGORA-val
 python test.py --gpu 0,1,2,3 --exp_name output/train_setting1/ --pretrained_model_path ../output/train_setting1/model_dump/snapshot_13.pth --testset AGORA
 ```
-To speed up, you can use a light-weight version OSX by change the encoder setting by adding `--encoder_setting osx_b` or change the decoder settiing by adding `--decoder_setting wo_face_decoder`
+To speed up, you can use a light-weight version OSX by change the encoder setting by adding `--encoder_setting osx_b` or change the decoder setting by adding `--decoder_setting wo_face_decoder`
 #### (3) Train on AGORA and Test on AGORA-test

 In the `main` folder, run